martinpihrt/OSPy/api/docs/Mobile_API_v1.md

-`GET /sensors` and `/sensors/{id}` return the common identity, communication, value, response, battery, RSSI, firmware and logging fields supplied by the sensor type. `/sensors/{id}/history?offset=0&limit=100` returns bounded history where available. `PUT /sensors/{id}` changes only common safe fields: name, enabled state, sample rate and log/e-mail/Home switches.
+`GET /sensors` and `/sensors/{id}` return the common identity, communication, value, response, battery, RSSI, firmware and logging fields supplied by the sensor type. `/sensors/{id}/history?offset=0&limit=100` returns bounded history where available.
+If a legacy or temporarily unavailable sensor property raises an error, the sensor and its remaining properties are still returned.
+That property is `null` and `field_errors` identifies the field, stable error code and diagnostic message. `PUT /sensors/{id}` changes only common safe fields: name, enabled state, sample rate and log/e-mail/Home switches.
 Type-specific calibration remains in the web interface.